TymArsenii/DigitalSandClock/README.md

 Brightness (2): brightness value (1-16).
 You can change values with clicks or hold needed button to do it faster.
 Press both buttons to return to sand.

-Angle auto (3): Automaticaly set angle just to look good (On/Off).
-When enabled hourglass will ignore real angle and generate a random one.
+Angle auto (3): Automaticaly set angle, just to look good (On/Off).
+When enabled, hourglass will ignore real angle and generate a random one.
+Used to move an static position, to show it's posibilities and coolness.
 <br> <br>
 ## Web
 Online simulation is available <a href="https://exch.com.ua/e-sand_clock/e-sand_clock.html">here</a> (doesn't have delays to control the density on e-sand.
 Operates with max speed.
 In some cases may blink.
 In final device all the problems were fixed)